SocialComplexityLab/life2vec/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.10118620.svg)](https://zenodo.org/doi/10.5281/zenodo.10118620)

-This repository contains code for the [Using Sequences of Life-events to Predict Human Lives](https://doi.org/10.21203/rs.3.rs-2975478/v1) (life2vec) paper.
+This repository contains code for the [Using Sequences of Life-events to Predict Human Lives](https://www.nature.com/articles/s43588-023-00573-5) (life2vec) paper.
 We have **only one webpage** related to the project ([life2vec.dk](https://life2vec.dk)), and we do not have any specialized Facebook, Tweeter accounts, etc.
+For more information refer to the [FAQ](https://life2vec.dk).

+### Basic Implementation of life2vec
 *Closer to the end of January 2024, we are planning to release a pipeline using the dummy data, so you can run the code on your machine*.
-For more information refer to the [FAQ](https://life2vec.dk).
+We will keep keep this repository as is; a basic implemenetation of the model is going to be published in the following repository: [carlomarxdk/life2vec-light](https://github.com/carlomarxdk/life2vec-light)

 ### Source Code